aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 state so that it is reacquired before caching resumes.
 If this state cannot be determined, the query bypasses both cache reads and cache writes.

+Multi-tenant session-state tracking is enabled by default.
+Applications whose query visibility does not depend on dynamic database roles or authorization-affecting session state can set `cacheTrackMultiTenantSessionState=false`.
+When disabled, the plugin does not acquire this state, does not include it in cache keys, and does not bypass caching when it is unavailable.

 For MySQL and MariaDB, the authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `USE`, and `RESET CONNECTION`.
 MySQL servers that do not support roles omit only the active-role component.
 Opaque statements and session-variable changes